More

 Get a History Report

-If you’re buying a used car, then making the purchase without knowing where the car’s been is a bad idea.
+If you’re buying a used car, then purchasing without knowing where the car’s been is a bad idea.
 People use cars for all sorts of things before they end up at a dealership, so consider getting a history report before buying.
 A good history report can significantly affect your decision to buy a car based on relevant information about its past.

 Most dealerships will offer a report from companies such as CARFAX, AutoCheck, or another VIN tracker.
 This report allows you can get an idea of the vehicle’s service history and whether it’s been in any accidents.
 You can also check the ownership history and whether the vehicle has a salvaged title.